Pregnancy Prep: Due Date

 How often should I breastfeed?

 Your newborn will need to feed about every 2-3 hours once he is born.
 While breastfeeding is a wonderful experience, it can be challenging and takes lots of practice.
-Get help early on from Boston NAPS.
-We recommend making an appointment with while you are still in the hospital; we can come to your home within the first 24-48 hours after you are out of the hospital.
+We offer in-home, private lactation consultations.
+We recommend making an appointment while you are still in the hospital; we can come to your home within the first 24-48 hours after you are out of the hospital.

 You should aim to breastfeed around 10-12 times in a 24 hour period.
 To help with nipple soreness, avoid feeding your baby more frequently than every 60-90 minutes (when possible) and use a lanolin cream on chapped nipples.
 If your baby is breastfeeding exclusively you should give your baby Vitamin D drops (400 IU) daily.
 This can be done by dropping it onto your nipple before a feed.